ermiller24/executive_layer/EXECUTIVE_INTERACTION.md

 ### Prerequisites

-- The EIR system must be deployed and running
+- The ExL system must be deployed and running
 - Debug mode should be enabled for comprehensive testing

 ### Running the Tests